 (2) After the first meeting with your Collaborative legal professional, a Collaborative Commitment Agreement signing meeting is generally set for all team members, including the Collaborative Team Lawyers and Divorce Coaches.
 A member of the team will be designated to take notes or minutes of the meeting to record any agreements or discussions.

 (3) The teams will develop a list of topics to cover.

 (4) You and your spouse will be encouraged to lead the discussion and air your concerns.

 (5) As negotiations progress, the parties will be encouraged to stick to the list of agreed-upon topics, to look forward toward a resolution, and not to rehash the past.

 If you are interested in learning more about collaborative divorce from an experienced divorce attorney conveniently located in Ventura County, call Zonder Family Law, at 866-632-6459, to schedule a free consultation of up to 30-minutes.
 I will meet with you personally to discuss your situation and your legal options.

-Serving as a neutral Mediator is a big part of my work as a Ventura County divorce lawyer.
+Serving as a Collaborative Divorce lawyer is a big part of my work as a Westlake Village and Ventura County divorce lawyer.

 My services as a Collaborative Divorce attorney are billed on an hourly basis.

 *Consultation granted based on appropriate qualification determined by Lead CounselFind me on Google +